 Professor & Donald R. Sobey Professor of International Business

-In a world that increasingly values knowledge, you will have the skills and expertise to make a significant and lasting contribution.Attend an online info session
+In a world that increasingly values knowledge, you will have the skills and expertise to make a significant and lasting contribution.Attend an information session

 As a PhD student, you become a fully participating member of the dynamic Smith School of Business research community.
 Course work tailored to help you hone your research skills, the development of an impactful thesis, research opportunities with our world class faculty, research seminar series by visiting professors from around the world, the annual Doctoral Consortium designed for sharing research ideas in a collegial environment, support to attend top academic conferences, and teaching opportunities, are just a few examples of the activities that will help you develop into a successful researcher, teacher, colleague, and mentor.Learn More

-As a Queen’s doctoral student, you will select from seven areas of specialization.
+As a Queen’s doctoral student, you will select from nine areas of specialization.

 The faculty at Smith School of Business is comprised of distinguished researchers, ensuring that your experience at Queen’s will be nothing short of exceptional.
 Our faculty not only publish in the world’s top peer reviewed journals, but also serve as editors, associate editors, and reviewers for these journals.
 Our faculty members, who have been recognized with international research awards, have earned great respect for the mentorship they provide our PhD students.